After passing the NCLEX exam, what’s next? — In-depth guide for aspiring USRNs

 Continue applying to different USRN job openings in the Philippines and overseas

-Take your selection, whether it's a direct-to-US job, Abu Dhabi, UAE, Canada, or USRN Case Managerial posts in the country and apply to several RN openings as many as you can.
+Take your selection, whether it's a direct-to-US job, Abu Dhabi, UAE, Canada, or USRN Case Managerial posts in the country, and apply to as many RN openings as you can.

 Work more on your credentials